TheRyuu/ffdshow/readmeAudio.txt

 1. About ffdshow audio decoder

-   ffdshow is a DirectShow filter and VFW codec  for many audio and video formats, such as DivX, Xvid and H.264. ffdshow tryouts supports a wide range of video codecs.
+   ffdshow is a DirectShow filter and VFW codec  for many audio and video formats, such as DivX, Xvid and H.264. ffdshow-tryouts supports a wide range of video codecs.
-   On the audio front, ffdshow tryouts impresses with support for popular codecs like MP3, AAC, Vorbis, AC3, and DTS  as well as  not-so-popular ones like LPCM, True Audio, and QDM2.
+   On the audio front, ffdshow-tryouts impresses with support for popular codecs like MP3, AAC, Vorbis, AC3 and DTS as well as not-so-popular ones like LPCM, True Audio and QDM2.

    A powerful filter set further helps you to improve your audio-visual
-   experience: filters  like  denoise, deblock, and  resize  enhance  the quality of your videos.
-Normalization, down-/upmixing, and resampling
+   experience: filters like denoise, deblock and resize enhance the quality of your videos.
+Normalization, down-/upmixing and resampling
    - to name a few - try to get the most out of your audio setup.

 2. Features